 Add a domain or domain alias

-If you own multiple domain names that you want to use with Google services, you can add these domains to your Google enterprise account at no extra cost.
+If you own multiple domain names that you want to use with Google services, you can add these domains to your Google Cloud account at no extra cost.
 Users can have an identity at one or more domains.
 And you manage the domains and their users from the same Admin console.

-Add your domain either as a domain alias for your primary domain, or as a separate domain.
+Add your domain either as a domain alias for your primary domain, or as a separate secondary domain.
 Which should I choose?

-To add a domain to your organization's Google account:
+Add a domain to your Google account

-- Sign in to the Google Admin console.
+Sign in to your Google Admin console.

-- From the dashboard, click Domains.
+From the Admin console dashboard, go to Domains.

 - Click Continue and verify domain ownership.

 If the domain name is already registered with another Google account, an error message appears.
 To add the domain to this account you must remove it from the other account.

 - Follow instructions to verify you own the domain.
 Learn more about verifying your domain.

 If you get the message that your new domain name has already been used as an alias or domain, learn what your options are.

 - Click Verify and continue to setup email delivery.